 Copper Sheeting Gauge

 Home remodeling projects often require copper sheets in thick gauges.
-Anything else will tear and will not withstand the rigors of everyday life.
+Anything else may not withstand the rigors of everyday life.
 At the very least, purchase 30 gauge copper sheeting for surfaces that will be impacted.
 Better yet, 26 or 24 gauge copper will provide a tougher surface that yields less to daily impact.
 Thinner sheets may be more susceptible to damage.
 When looking at copper gauges, remember that lower numbers mean thicker copper.

-- 30 Gauge: At 10 mil thick, 30 gauge copper sheeting is the absolute thinnest you can use for counters and backsplashes.
+- 30 Gauge: At 10 mils thick, 30 gauge copper sheeting is the absolute thinnest you can use for counters and backsplashes.
 This 30 gauge copper also responds well to hammering and etching.
 Best of all, you can cut this thickness of copper with ordinary kitchen scissors.

 - 26 Gauge: At 16 mil thick, this copper sheeting can be formed to a 90-degree angle bend and must be cut with tin snips, not scissors.
 This thickness of copper can even be used outside for flashing.